Message from the Founder

 Philosophies Common to Both

 The fine arts are one of the few remaining channels for creativity in this current society.
 All students at LAAS, from the very youngest to the seniors in the high school, receive instruction in music, drama, and art.
 Student work in these areas is shared through art galas, plays, concerts, and publications.
 Our emphasis is giving students a life-long avenue for creativity.
 One example of progression in our school is that of playing a musical instrument.
 Preschool students learn steady beat and reading musical symbols while playing Boomwhackers.
 This concept is continued in Kindergarten with hand bells.
-By 1st grade, we are moving the student from playing one note in a group performance to playing the entire performance simultaneously with his peers through xylophones.
-In 2nd grade, students learn how to read music through playing the recorder.
-3rd graders continue the recorder, playing in parts.
-4th and 5th graders play guitar, ukulele, or a band instrument.
+By 1st grade, we are moving the student from playing one note in a group performance to playing the entire performance simultaneously with his peers through xylophones, and we continue xylophones in 2nd grade.
+3rd/4th graders continue the recorder, playing in parts.
+5th and 6th graders play guitar, ukulele, or a band instrument.
 5th and 6th grade students may try out for Circle the State, a singing group of twelve who go on to perform with a group of over two hundred singers.
 Middle school and high school students may sing solos or in ensembles that compete in OSSAA’s solo/ensemble contests alongside students from Oklahoma public schools and other private schools in the area.
 Once students reach high school, we encourage them to branch into the kind of music they want to play, which often manifests itself in the form of a “garage band” or a solo act at an open mic.

 To truly be productive throughout the day, adults benefit with a little break every now and then.
 Kids are no different.
 Students in the elementary school have three recesses a day.
-Students in the secondary school have a twenty-minute break in the morning, as well as time before and after school to “hang out” with each other.
+Students in the secondary school have breaks in between classes, as well as time before and after school to “hang out” with each other.

 In both the elementary and secondary, students are placed into multi-grade groups for fun team building and to foster mentoring and camaraderie.
 Everyone here can teach someone something!